Vollorak/hong-kong-guide/Food.md

 ### [Kau Kee 九記](https://www.tripadvisor.com/g294217-d795044.html) £ [L] [[M]](https://guide.michelin.com/gb/en/hong-kong-region/hong-kong/restaurant/kau-kee)

 This is a **MUST VISIT**.
-It's in Central district so you'll be there anyways.
 Super well-known for its brisket noodle soup and curry sauce.
-Got a Michelin star I think.
+Got a Michelin star.
 There's different kinds of noodles you can choose from.
 My favourite is the Curry Brisket and Beef Tendon Flat Noodle (咖喱牛筋腩伊麵).
 Don't go during typical lunch/dinner time unless you want to queue for hours.

 ### [Wing Kee 榮記](https://www.tripadvisor.co.uk/g294217-d8281481.html) £ [L]